With uv

 migrate-to-uv --requirements-file requirements.txt --requirements-file more-requirements.txt

-Names of the development requirements files to look for, for projects using pip
+Names of the development requirements files to look for, for projects using pip or pip-tools.
+The argument can be

 set multiple times, if there are multiple files.